lexibank/uralex/README.md

 If you use these data please cite this dataset using the DOI of the [particular released version](releases/) you were using

+When you are using UraLex 2.0, you should also cite the following papers which introduce the dataset:

+> De Heer, Mervi; Blokland, Rogier; Dunn, Michael; Vesakoski, Outi. (submitted manuscript).
+“Loanwords in basic vocabulary as an indicator of borrowing profiles.”

+and

+> Syrjänen, Kaj; Maurits, Luke; Leino, Unni; Honkola, Terhi; Rota, Jadranka & Vesakoski, Outi. (submitted manuscript).
+“Crouching TIGER, Hidden Structure: Exploring the nature of linguistic data using TIGER values.”

 ## Description